Augusto11CB/English-Repository/Phrasal Verbs.md

 	*  We'll be at home all day so **come over** whenever you like
 * come up with - think of a plan/solution
 	*  the client wants us to advertise a new design of car, so we need to **come up with** an interesting campaign.
+* come up - to be mentioned or talked about in conversation
+	* You should come up with questions
+	* What points came up at the meeting

 ---